CRUMBproject/ROS/README.md

-# ROS
-ROS code for CRUMB project
+This repository contains ROS general code I am developing (mainly) for TurtleBot 2 with a WidowX arm.